encoway/yarn-scripts-cache/README.md

 ### Config file

-The plugin requires a file called `.yarn-scripts-cache-rc.json` to be placed in the root directory of your project (next to the package.json).
+The plugin requires a file called `.yarn-scripts-cache-rc.json` (or `.json5`) to be placed in the root directory of your project (next to the package.json).
 This file can be checked into version control and contains all your project related configuration.
 See [the type declaration](packages/yarn-scripts-cache-api/src/Config.ts) for the possible configuration options.

+The file supports [JSON5](https://json5.org/) features like comments and trailing commas.
+Both the `.json` and `.json5` file extension can be used.

 ### Environment variables